Drilling and Service Rig Personnel

 Source: 2021-2025 Alberta Regional Occupational Demand Outlook

-Drilling and service rig personnel has few requirements for entry and can be a stepping-stone to other employment opportunities in the oil and gas industry.
+Entry level drilling and service rig positions have few requirements and can be a stepping-stone to other employment opportunities in the energy industry.

 New employees on a drilling rig start as leasehands or floorhands.
 With on-the-job training, a positive attitude, and the ability to learn quickly, they can advance to motorhand, derrickhand, and driller positions.

-Experienced drilling and service rig personnel may become rig managers or move into management positions in other sections of the oil and gas industry.
+Experienced drilling and service rig personnel may become rig managers or move into management positions in other areas of the energy industry.
 For example, a conscientious, hard-working person with leadership skills can move from leasehand to rig manager in 8 to 10 years.
 Some experienced drilling rig personnel may be hired by specialist companies as mud technicians or directional drillers.
 Others may move into related equipment sales or training, regulatory, or safety positions.

 This section shows the industries where the majority of people in this occupation work.
 The data is based on the 2016 Census.